msmelguizo/Covid19_FDA/README.md

 For training, we used 5 fold cross validation using the python sklearn library Kfold.

-We developed 7 models for our predictions.
+We developed 7 models for our predictions using LightGBM, and 5 models for Neural Networks (NN).
 For models 2 to 7 we use the 73,697 patients that have a COVID positive test.

 Feature engineering: Frequency counts for the categorical variables, and means for the continuous outcomes.